Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Fact quote or question.

-I thought I'd try and get involved.
+I don't know if you, I thought I'd try to get involved.

 I thought that was a perfect harmony.